The Household Support Fund, funded by the Department for Work and Pensions, is now open.

 For professionals to make Household Support Fund referrals.

-The Household Support Fund, funded by the Department for Work and Pensions, is now open.
+The Household Support Fund, funded by the Department for Work and Pensions, is now closed for referrals.

 The primary policy objectives behind the scheme are to support families and individuals with fuel and food costs during the cost of living crisis.